Light tuned to a specific frequency warms ice more than water—which could come in handy for defrosting delicate biological samples. Adam Levy reports.

-A bubbly science activity from Science Buddies
+An activity to melt over from Science Buddies

-A soapy science activity from Science Buddies
+A saturating science project from Science Buddies